European-XFEL/Karabo/doc/howto/scpiDevice.rst

     if __name__ == "__main__":
         launchPythonDevice()

 In the followHardwareState() method you can use self.followStarted() and self.followStopped() to force the device to follow the hardware state, without executing any action.

+.. _scpi-expected-parameters:

 Expected Parameters
 ===================

-.. _tags-section:
+.. _scpi-tags:

 Tags
 ----

-Parameters to be read/written to the SCPI instrument must have the 'scpi' tag.
-If they have the 'readOnConnect' (respectively 'writeOnConnect') will be read from (written to) the instrument when the Karabo device connects to it.
-If they have the 'poll' tag, they will be polled regularly.
-The parameter tagged with the 'handshake' flag, if there, will be used to determine whether the handshaking message is turned on or off ("ON", "1", 1, True will be interpreted as handshaking is on; any other value as off).
+* **'scpi'** tag: Parameters to be read from (written to) the SCPI instrument must have the 'scpi' tag.

+* **'readOnConnect'** and **'writeOnConnect'** tags: Parameters having the 'readOnConnect' (respectively 'writeOnConnect') flag will be read from (written to) the instrument when the Karabo device connects to it.

+* **'poll'** tag: Parameters having the 'poll' tag will be polled periodically.
+The poll interval is a parameter of the base class.

 The "sendOnConnect" Parameter
 -----------------------------

 Commands to be sent to the instrument when the Karabo device connects to it (for example some initial configuration), can be listed in the __init__ function; for example

 .. code-block:: python

     self.sendOnConnect = ['TRIG:LEV 10', 'TRIG:SOURCE EXT', 'SYST:COMM:SER:BAUD 19200']

-These commands will be sent before the expected parameters with "writeOnConnect" tag (see :ref:`tags-section` Section).
+These commands will be sent before the expected parameters with "writeOnConnect" tag (see :ref:`scpi-tags` Section).

 Aliases
 -------

 The SCPI commands and queries corresponding to writing and reading any parameter must be written in the parameter alias.
-Different fields in the alias have to be separated by semicolons (;) or a different separator (as explained in :ref:`alias-separator-section` Section).
+Different fields in the alias have to be separated by semicolons (;) or a different separator (as explained in :ref:`scpi-alias-separator` Section).
 For example

 .. code-block:: python